 Ban on smoking in outdoor dining areas and regulation of e-cigarettes and shisha tobacco

 The Tobacco Amendment Act 2016 has amended the Tobacco Act 1987 to ban smoking in outdoor dining areas and regulate e-cigarettes and shisha tobacco in the same way as other tobacco products.

 For more information on the ban on smoking in outdoor dining areas, visit the smoke-free outdoor dining page.

 For more information on the regulation of e-cigarettes, visit the retailers page.
 For more information about the regulation of shisha tobacco, visit the resources and factsheets page.

 Information for businesses

-Detailed guidance materials, resources and advice will be available through the Tobacco Information Line and the resources and factsheets page.
+Detailed guidance materials, resources and advice are available through the Tobacco Information Line and the resources and factsheets page.

 To keep up to date with the proposed laws, and with Victorian tobacco control news, subscribe to the Tobacco Control newsletter via the blue box on this page.